Joining CSA or community supported agriculture is a great way to eat local food and support a local farmer. Here's a list Niagara farms offering CSAs.

 Perhaps you are unimpressed by this revelation.
 Perhaps you've seen bigger rutabagas.
 That's cool but I find its girth a little overwhelming.
 I've been eating rutabaga nearly every week for the past couple of months.

 Again, you might find this unimpressive.
-But for someone who has maybe eaten it as many times in her whole life prior to this gorge-fest, this is big for me.
+But for someone who's maybe eaten it as many times in her whole life prior to this gorge-fest, this is big for me.
 So I might just name my human-head-sized rutabaga Vlad and hang with him a while longer before breaking out my vegetable peeler.
 You know, get a feel for him, chat him up and see what he's about before turning him into soup or fries.
 Or turning into a rutabaga myself since I've eaten so many...

 To what do I owe this onslaught of the oval, off-white and tan root veggies that I'm now making the centre of my social life?
 A winter CSA from Creek Shore Farms.
 They always seem to have one obscure vegetable that is an over-achiever each year.
 Once it was the spaghetti squash.
 This year, it's the rutabaga that has proven itself infallible.